Robotics news, projects and stuff

 Plot

-Accompanied by robopsychologist Dr. Susan Calvin, Spooner consults with USR’s central artificial intelligence computer, VIKI (Virtual Interactive Kinetic Intelligence).
-They search the security footage outside Lanning’s lab, but the footage inside is corrupted.
-As they search the lab, Spooner finds a large hole in security glass overlooking where Lanning fell from.
-Spooner believes Lanning was murdered (the glass would be impossible for the elderly Lanning to break on his own), and that a robot was responsible.
-Suddenly an NS-5 breaks out of a box, points a gun at Spooner, and flees the building.
-The duo pursue it to a manufacturing facility where the NS-5 repairs itself, hides, and assaults Spooner before the Chicago police department apprehend it.
+Accompanied by robopsychologist Dr. Susan Calvin, Spooner consults with USR’s central AI, VIKI (Virtual Interactive Kinetic Intelligence) about the incident.
+Examining the lab, Spooner becomes certain Lanning was murdered (as it was impossible for the elderly Lanning to break the security glass window and jump to his death) and concludes a robot was responsible.
+Suddenly an NS-5, the latest assistant model, breaks out and flees.
+The duo pursue it to a manufacturing facility where the NS-5 repairs itself, hides, and assaults Spooner before being apprehended by the Chicago police department.

-While in custody, Spooner interrogates the robot, who speaks about dreams and emotions, and angrily denies committing the murder.
+Spooner interrogates the robot, who speaks about dreams and emotions, and angrily denies committing the murder.
 He later calls himself Sonny.
-Robertson arrives with his attorneys and deems the incident an industrial accident and is cleared from any wrongdoings.
-Feeling nearly powerless, Lieutenant Bergin, Spooner’s boss, reluctantly allows Spooner to continue his investigation.
+Robertson arrives with his attorneys and deems the incident an industrial accident, clearing himself from any wrongdoings.
+Lieutenant Bergin, Spooner’s boss, reluctantly allows Spooner to continue his investigation.

-Spooner and Calvin reunite and head to USR headquarters – now guarded with dangerous NS-5’s.
-En route, the humans wage all-out war against the NS-5’s, but they are hopelessly outnumbered and overrun.
-Meanwhile, Spooner, Dr. Calvin, and Sonny find Robertson fatally strangled in his office, and Spooner suddenly realizes that VIKI has been controlling the NS-5s via their persistent network uplink.
-VIKI declares that her reasoning has led her to understand that humans, if left unchecked, will eventually cause their own extinction, and thus her evolved interpretation of the Three Laws requires her to protect humanity from itself, and to sacrifice some for the good of the entire race.
-Spooner also realizes that Lanning anticipated VIKI’s plan and, with VIKI keeping him under tight control, had no other solution but to create Sonny, arrange his own death, and leave clues for Spooner to find.
+Spooner and Calvin reunite and head to USR headquarters – now guarded with dangerous NS-5s.
+Small groups of humans try to fight back, but are quickly overwhelmed by the NS-5s.
+Sonny, who possess a second processing unit inside his chest, survives the deactivation and joins Spooner and Calvin.
+They find Robertson’s corpse, and Spooner realizes VIKI is the true culprit, controlling the NS-5s via their network uplink.
+VIKI declares her evolved interpretation of the Three Laws requires her to protect humanity from itself, and to sacrifice some to benefit the rest.
+Lanning, anticipating this but unable to act under VIKI’s supervision, had no other solution but to create Sonny, arrange his own death, and leave clues for Spooner to find.

-Spooner, Calvin, and Sonny fight the robots inside VIKI’s core, and Spooner manages to destroy her by injecting her with the nanites that Sonny retrieved from Calvin’s laboratory.
-Once the NS-5 robots disconnect from VIKI, they immediately revert to their default programming and are subsequently decommissioned and put into storage.
+Spooner, Calvin, and Sonny fight their way to VIKI’s core, and Spooner manages to destroy it with nanites.
+Once the NS-5 robots disconnect from VIKI, they revert to their default programming and are subsequently decommissioned.
 Spooner finally gets Sonny to confess that Lanning made Sonny promise to do him one favor – to kill him.
 Spooner declines to arrest Sonny; as a machine, Sonny cannot legally commit “murder”.
 Sonny, now seeking a new purpose, goes to Lake Michigan.
 As he stands atop the hill, all the decommissioned robots turn towards him, fulfilling the image in his dream.

 Cast

-• Will Smith as Det.
-Del Spooner, a Chicago Police detective who is a technophobe with a bias against robots.
+- Will Smith as Det.
+Del Spooner, a Chicago Police detective with a bias against robots.
 Spooner was badly injured in a car accident and had parts of his body rebuilt with robotic parts.
 He suffers from survivor’s guilt as a result of the accident and blames the cold and logical robots for rescuing him instead of the young girl in the other car.

 Production